Sarajevo Federation Of B-h, Bosnia And Herzegovina Travel Guide

 Near Sarajevo, a reasonable hike leads to Bosnia's second-highest waterfall, offering a rewarding natural escape.

-Popular on the Una, Neretva, and Tara rivers.
-These are day trips or multi-day trips from Sarajevo.
+Well-liked on the Una, Neretva, and Tara rivers.
+These are day trips or multi-outings from Sarajevo.
 Operators offer guided excursions for different ability levels.
 Find tours on GetYourGuide.

-Enhance your knowledge of Sarajevo's rich heritage through various cultural experiences.
+Deepen your understanding of Sarajevo'the rich heritage of through various cultural experiences.

 Attend opera, ballet, or drama in a grand historic setting, checking schedules for shows during your visit.